 Active participation during lectures will be essential for you to learn the material, prepare for exams, and get the most out of this course.
 I will aim to incorporate a few Top Hat questions into each lecture to check for understanding of key concepts and to encourage active participation and discussion.
 Please have the Top Hat website open during lecture so you can answer questions in real time.
-For students who miss lecture, there is a Top Hat makeup assignment available.
+For students who are unable to participate in Top Hat for time zone reasons, an alternative arrangement can be made.
 (See Canvas for more details.)